 It is always a good idea to consult Chicago traffic ticket lawyers before deciding if you have received a traffic ticket.
 Your decision will depend on the severity of the ticket and the possible consequences.
 You may also want to speak with the court directly to discuss your options.

-Illinois law enforcement data shows that certain traffic violations occur more frequently than others.
-Speeding and running red lights are among most common traffic violations.
+Illinois law enforcement data shows that certain traffic violations occur more frequently than others across Chicago and Cook County.
+Speeding and running red lights are among the most common traffic offenses.

 Distracted driving citations, particularly involving cell phone use, are also common.
 Penalties for these violations start at $75 for first offenses but can escalate to $150 for repeat offenders, with mandatory court appearances after three violations.